elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-This options provides an array of strings maps that will be used to make the URL replacements:
+This options provides an array of strings maps that will be used to make the selectors replacements:

 ```javascript
 // This is the default string map object